 9. Build on Success.

-There are many strategies specialists use to introduce new foods; most of which focus on using a food that the child prefers to get them to try something similar.
+There are many strategies specialists use to introduce new foods to kids.
+Most of these focus on using a food that the child already prefers to eat to get them to try something similar.

-For example, if you child loves chicken nuggets, then try to make similar items with the nugget shape/texture they love.
-Some great examples are our Broccoli Nuggets, Veggie Nuggets, and 2-Ingredient Tater Tots (these can be made with carrots too!).
+For example, if your child loves chicken nuggets, then try to make similar items with the nugget shape/texture they like.
+Some great examples are our Broccoli Nuggets, Veggie Nuggets, Salmon nuggets and 2-Ingredient Tater Tots (these can be made with carrots too!).

 10. Give it Time.